congfairy/simulator-visualization/README.md

  e.g: ./command_action.sh 30_100_120_200 32
 32 is that you want to read 32 kb from the fast disk.
 Then you will find the result: logaction file in the directory 30_100_120_200.You can check the log and find something useful.
+* action(sleep):It is a parameter to decide which action you want your simulator to do.
 * in the command_action.sh file ,there is the following command :./extracttrace --log=replay.thres:verbose --cfg=surf/precision:1e-9 $1/one_host_one_disk.xml lsst-demo-v10.1-ubuntu-v14.04-cluefs_deployment.xml lsst-demo-v10.1-ubuntu-v14.04-cluefs_action_trace.txt action >& $1/logaction